2022–23 Liga F

-The 2022-23 Primera División Femenina de Fútbol season, renamed Liga F (finetwork Liga F for sponsorship reasons), is the 35th edition of the Primera División Femenina de España de fútbol, and the first edition with professional status in its history.
-The tournament is organized by the Liga Profesional Femenina de Fútbol (LPFF).
+The 2022–23 Primera División Femenina de Fútbol season, renamed Liga F (finetwork Liga F for sponsorship reasons), was the 35th edition of the Primera División Femenina de España de fútbol, and the first edition with professional status in its history.
+The tournament was organized by the Liga Profesional Femenina de Fútbol (LPFF).
 The competition was supposed to start on 10 September 2022, but the first week matches were postponed.
-As a result, the competition started on 17 September 2022, and will end on 21 May 2023.
+As a result, the competition started on 17 September 2022, and ended on 21 May 2023.

-Barcelona are the defending champions after winning undefeated the previous season.
+Barcelona were the defending champions after winning undefeated the previous season.
+They defended the title with 28 wins, 1 draw and 1 defeat.

 Summary

 Postponements

 On 8 September 2022, the Royal Spanish Football Federation (RFEF) referees threaten to not attend any Matchday 1 as part of their continue strike for higher wages.
 As a result, all Liga F matches scheduled for 10–11 September were postponed after clubs were ready to play, but referees did not participate.

 On 15 September 2022, a deal was reached between the parties to end the strike, which paved the way for the league season to start.